omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 5.md

 “How do you do that”

 “Oh right, you just need to find a really big rock and lift it.”
 She motioned with her hands.
-“I saw some really big ones behind the church”
+“I saw some really big ones behind the church\!”

 Following her, I looked at my mother as she disappeared from my view.
 She had taken a nap.

-“This one will do”, turning over a rock, a bunch of insects scrawled around as their home had disappeared.
+“This one will do.”
+Turning over a rock, a bunch of insects scrawled around as their home had disappeared.
 I took note of a particular worm as it squirmed there in the dirt.
 It was disgusting how it looked as it twirled into itself in a continuous motion.
 Was the bright midday sun burning it?
 Why don’t you just dig downwards instead, you incompetent worm.
 Would I have done the same thing had I been reincarnated as it instead?

 I tried stabbing it with a stick and it squirmed away, seemingly unharmed.
-I can’t even kill this stupid insignificant worm.
+I stabbed another one, same thing happened.
+I can’t even kill a single stupid insignificant worm.

 “Whoah, look at that beetle\!”

 I refocused my eyes.

-“I bet ya it will stink twice as much”, she seemed to enjoy herself as she upturned rock after rock, looking for the biggest beetle.
-TKinnerthoughtsmaybe
+“I bet ya it will stink twice as much,” She seemed to enjoy herself as she upturned rock after rock, looking for the biggest beetle.

-“What are you dumb kids doing?”
-Someone interrupted Karrie’s playing.
+“What are you dumb girls doing?”
+Someone interrupted our playing.

-Strutting toward us were three boys, the one in the green-haired boy in front seemed to be the leader of the group.
+Strutting toward us was a tall moss-headed boy and another boy trailing behind him.

-“Ugh, it’s Finn and his sidekicks”
+“Ugh, it’s Finn and his sidekick”

 “Who’s that?”

-“Someone annoying, just ignore them”, she turned away from them.
+“Someone annoying, just ignore them.”
+She turned away from them.

 “Hey\!
-Don’t ignore us\!”, the short boy on the left demanded.

-“Yeah, we’re talking to you”, the tall boy on the right agreed.

-“What do you want?”
-Karrie scoffed.
+I asked you a question\!”
+Moss-boy demanded

+The other boy spoke up.
+“Bro, why are we even talking to them?
+Let’s go find some cool sticks\!”

+“I don’t care about some dumb sticks\!”
+He suddenly roared.

+“But you said-”

+Finn threw his hand over the other boy’s mouth.

+“Are you two done with your comedy routine?”
+Karrie rolled her eyes.

-“Why are you hanging with Esther?”
-Finn crossed his arms.
+“You\!”
+The green boy pointed at her.
+“Why are you with Esther?”

 “It’s Nonya”

 “What’s Nonya?”
+The other boy asked.

-“None of your business\!”
+“None of ya business\!”
 Karrie guffawed to herself.

 “Thats not funny\!”
-He interjected.
-“Didn’t you say you hated her”.
-That shut Karrie immediately up.

-“Yeah, you always went around saying you hated her”, the left boy said.

-“‘She is always making that sad face, I’m sick of it’, didn’t you just this last week?”
-The boy on the right added.
+Crossing his arms he turned to me.
+“Esther, you shouldn’t hang out with her.”

+“Why not?”

+“Don’t you remember?
+She was the one spreading those rumours”

+“What rumours?”

+“Hey\!-” Karrie tried to interrupt him.

+“That you always pretended to be sick to get attention”

+“Stop\!”

+“That you stole all her friends, and that you are a selfish person”

 I looked toward Karrie, it seemed like it was true.

 “Esther, I didn’t really mean what I said-”

-“Yeah right”, Finn interrupted.
-“You shouldn’t hang out with those types of people”, he reached his hand toward me.
-“Dad said good company brings a good personality.
-Come play with us instead.”
-His cheeks reddened a little as he said that.
+“Yeah right.”
+Finn interrupted.
+“You shouldn’t hang out with those types of people.”
+He reached his hand toward me.

-*Oh, I see what’s going on.*
+“I didn’t believe those rumours at all you know?
+You should hang out with someone with a good personality like me instead” His cheeks reddened a little as he said that.

+*I see.*

-“No thanks”, I said flatly, making Finn’s subtle grin disappear.
+“No thanks.”
+I said flatly.
+Finn’s hand dropped a little.
 “I’d rather play with Karrie.”

-“What\!
-Do you know what you are saying?”
-Sidekick no. 1

-“Not just anyone can play with us, you know\!”
-Sidekick no. 2

-“I didn’t know you were like this Esther, I’m trying to help you right now\!”
-Finn looked angry.
-“Whatever, you will regret this\!”
-And off he stormed.
+“What?
+Why?”

+“I don’t like stupid boys”

+“I’m not stupid\!”
+He defended himself.
+“My dad’s the captain\!”

+“Mom said I’m stupid.”
+The stupid boy said stupidly.

+“I don’t care about what your mom said\!”

+Frustrated, he began storming off.
+“You are going to regret this, I’m gonna tell my dad you rejected my sign of goodwill\!”.

-“Hey, wait up\!”
+“Bro wait up\!”.

-“Weren’t we supposed to get her to join us?”, the sidekicks asked as they ran after him.

-They came and went like an unwelcome storm, bringing only our mood down.
+And so the two boys came and went like a storm, bringing only our mood down.

-“Karrie”, I turned to her.
+“Karrie.”
+I turned to her.
+She had been silent for a while now.
 She looked downtrodden.

+I turned to Karrie, she had been silent for a while now.
+“Karrie,” I called out.
+She looked at me with a conflicted expression

-“The truth is, I’m not Esther, so you don’t need to concern yourself with how I was before I lost my memories”
+“The truth is, I’m not the real Esther.
+So you don’t need to feel guilty for what you said about her.”

 Karrie’s eyes blew up like a pair of plates.

 “What?”
-She looked conflicted.
+She looked shocked.

 “What a bad joke…”